Textualize/textual/docs/guide/widgets.md

 ```{.textual path="docs/examples/guide/widgets/hello02.py"}
 ```

-### Static widget
+## Static widget

-While you can extend the Widget class, it is generally preferable to extend a subclass for a better starting point.
+While you can extend the Widget class, a subclass will typically be a better starting point.
 The [Static][textual.widgets.Static] class is a widget subclass which caches the result of render, and provides an [update()][textual.widgets.Static.update] method to update the content area.

 Let's use Static to create a widget which cycles through "hello" in various languages.

 === "hello03.py"

-    ```python title="hello03.py"
+    ```python title="hello03.py" hl_lines="24-36"
     --8<-- "docs/examples/guide/widgets/hello03.py"
     ```

 === "hello03.css"

-    ```sass title="hello03.css" hl_lines="32-35"
+    ```sass title="hello03.css"
     --8<-- "docs/examples/guide/widgets/hello03.css"
     ```